-Due to the number of outcomes we collect, we address the issue of multiple hypothesis testing by constructing an index pooling all of our collected outcomes following Kling, Liebman, and Katz (2007).
-We discuss the construction of this index in Section IIA.
-We also adjust p-values for multiple hypothesis testing following the procedure developed by List, Shaikh, and Xu (2019).
+Due to the number of outcomes we collect, we address the issue of multiple hypothesis testing by constructing an index pooling all of our collected outcomes following Kling et al. (2007).
+We discuss the construction of this index in Section 3.1.3.
+We also adjust p-values for multiple testing following the procedure developed by List, Shaikh and Xu (2016).

-II.
-Main Experiment: Results
+3 Main Experiment: Results

-A. Main Results
+3.1 Main Results